Israel finds tunnel dug under its Gaza border, blames Hamas

 There was no claim of responsibility in Gaza but a spokesman for Hamas's armed wing wrote on Twitter that "the determination deep in the hearts and minds of resistance fighters is more important than tunnels dug in the mud".

-Hamas, along with other militant groups, tunneled into Israel in 2006 and seized an Israeli soldier, Gilad Shalit, who was held for five years before being exchanged for 1,400 Palestinians in Israeli jails.
+Hamas, along with other militant groups, tunnelled into Israel in 2006 and seized an Israeli soldier, Gilad Shalit, who was held for five years before being exchanged for 1,400 Palestinians in Israeli jails.

 The Israeli military said it found the tunnel along its fortified Gaza border last week near a kibbutz, or communal farm.
 It invited journalists to view it on Sunday.